Roald Mitchell: Club career

-Born in Montclair, New Jersey, Mitchell joined the youth academy at the New York Red Bulls in 2018.
 In March 2021, Mitchell was announced as part of the pre-season roster for the Red Bulls reserve side, New York Red Bulls II.
 He made his senior debut for the side in the USL Championship on April 30, 2021, against Hartford Athletic, coming on as a 77th-minute substitute in a 2–3 defeat.
 He scored his first professional goal on May 23 against the Charleston Battery during a 2–2 draw.
 On June 16, 2021, Mitchell helped New York to a 3–1 victory over Charlotte Independence, scoring the team's third goal of the match.